Salesforce console testing

 Testing custom console components

-Salesforce’s Custom Console Components are a useful feature of the Consoles because they help to display maximum information on a single console page while saving clicks.
+Salesforce’s Custom Console Components are a useful feature of the Consoles because they help to display the maximum amount of information on a single console page while saving clicks.

-Mapping these console screen components in Provar is no different from the normal procedure of mapping other elements either on a Standard Salesforce page or VF Page.
+Mapping these console screen components in Provar is no different from the normal procedure of mapping other elements either on a Standard Salesforce page or Visualforce page.

 Step 2: Provide the information on the Test Builder and click Add & Do.